 has been a videogamer since discovering text-based adventure games as a little girl.
 She blogs on games and life at Simpsonsparadox.com.

-It all began with Starfox 64, and ever since she's been using the boost to get through.
+For reviews editor Melissa Parker, it all began with Starfox 64.
+Ever since, she's been using the boost to get through.
 Once upon a time you could've found her playing Tekken at the old Chinatown arcade, but now she plays at home on her Xbox, and that suits her fine.
 One of her favorite childhood memories is of going to a Mexican place by the water and playing some Stones on the jukebox, while taking over the Harley-Davidson pinball machine.

 is a freelance writer living in New York City, where he lives with his girlfriend and several guitars.
 He has been sequestering himself in his room to play video games since he was 8 years old, some more hardcore than others.
 He enjoys RPGs, strategy games, and every single thing related to Pokemon.
 Following Sam on Twitter (@SamusMcQueen) has been known to cause heart murmurs in Southern belles and small children.